Sync: copying datasets¶

 If you modify the schema of the input dataset, you should go to the edition screen for the sync recipe and click the “Resync Schema” button.

-Generally speaking, the Sync recipe allows the input and output schema to be different.
+With DSS streaming engine (see below), the Sync recipe allows the input and output schema to be different.
 In that case, DSS uses the names of the columns to perform the matching between the input and output columns

 Therefore, you can use the Sync recipe to remove or reorder some columns of a dataset.
 You cannot use the Sync recipe to “rename” a column.
 To do this, use a Preparation recipe.

-By default, when syncing a partitioned dataset, DSS creates the output dataset with the same partitioning and puts a “equals” depedency.
+By default, when syncing a partitioned dataset, DSS creates the output dataset with the same partitioning and puts a “equals” dependency.
 You can also sync to a non partitioned dataset or change the dependency.

 When creating the recipe or clicking “Resync schema”, DSS automatically adds, if needed, the partitioning columns to the output schemas.